 Park near the town hall.

-Yellow markings throughout the loop.
+Yellow markings along the entire circular route.

 The path then descends to the small hamlet of Monges, which you cross, keeping in the same direction.